Jean-Baptiste-Lasselle/kytes/README.md

   * definition, configuration, and versionning of the metrics used to asses quality of your application.
 At every Build, Metrics set configuration is commited & pushed to a git repo standing for Quality management versionning.
 Imagine there configuration scripts and custom modules for your private elastic search installation...
 ## kytes-pipeline-packager
-This service does all the packaging work. any pafckaging artefact is published to `kytes-blown`, on a proper repository ( a private docker hub, a maven repository such as artifactory)
+This service does all the packaging work. any pafckaging artefact is published to `kytes-beamer`, on a proper repository ( a private docker hub, a maven repository such as artifactory)
 ## kytes-pipeline-deployer
 This service does all the application's deployment work.
 De plus lorsqu'un développeur fullstack voudra changer la recette de provisionning d'une cible de déploiement, ou en créer une nouvelle,